 Please submit the online application form [BELOW], a current CV (up to 5 pages max), and a cover letter explaining your interest in the program and a short description of your approach to mentoring.

-Deadline: Applications must be received by 12:00 pm on November 5, 2021.
+Deadline: Applications must be received by 4:30 pm MT on October 6, 2023.
 Late applications will not be accepted.

 Payment: Mentors will receive $2800 for their participation in the program